 Effective immediately, all in person lottery licence inquiries are by appointment only.

 - A lottery is defined as "any time consideration is paid for a chance to win a prize"

 Raffle Tickets (prize draws, 50/50 draws)

 - All lotteries require a licence either issued by a municipality or by the Provincial Government.

 Who can obtain a lottery licence?

-Licences can only be issued to charitable or non-profit charitable organizations as defined by the Gaming Control Commission.
+Licences can only be issued by the Municipality to charitable or non-profit charitable organizations as defined by the Gaming Control Commission.
 The Lottery Licencing Officer can advise organizations if they are eligible or qualify for lottery licensing and which category they may fall under.

 Application Forms and Reports can be picked up at the Municipal Office, on the AGCO Website or from the links below.